shields/opentaxsolver/OTS_2024/0_README.txt

   RPLCSTRNG_02

 History:
+    * v22.07 (4/18/2025) - Improved result-rounding, now controlable from
+	the OTS GUI, or directly from individual files, which only affects PDF Form fill-outs, and works uniformly for all forms.
+In Fed Form 1040, added switch for Qualified Charitable Distributions (QCD) after line 4b.
+	Fixed Fed-1040 tax-breaakpoint for Head-of-Household.
+	In NY State Form, added special limit for MFJ on line 29.
+	Fixes to Sched-SE, added Minister checkbox, and now prints line 3.
     * v22.06 (3/15/2025) - Switched formatting of Fed-1040, and related
 	Federal Forms to Round-to-Whole dollars.
 Added ability to fill-in PIN numbers in Fed-1040.
 Added ability to check request for Health